Mipi

 Mipi is a village and the headquarters of the Mipi Circle in the Dibang Valley district of the Indian state of Arunachal Pradesh.
-Mipi HQ is located near the confluence of Andra River with the Mathun or Dibang River, and the main Mipi village, called Mipido, is 2 km to the south.
+Mipi HQ is located near the confluence of Andra River with the Mathun or Dibang River.
+The main Mipi village, called Mipido, is 2 km to the south.

 Geography

-The village of Mipi is on the bank of the Mathun River (the upper course of the Dibang River), where the Andra River joins Mathun.
+The village of Mipi is on the bank of the Mathun River (the upper course of the Dibang River), where the Andra River joins the Mathun.
 Wedged between the two rivers is the Mipi mountain, with its peak rising to 2155 m.

 A village of Mipi is immediately to the south of the Andra River (which is also called the Mipi River in this area).
 It goes by the name of Mipi HQ and contains the Indian border security post.
 The main Mipi village is about 2 km to the south, called Mipido ("Lower Mipi") in Tibetan.
 Adjacent to it is another village called Brango.
 All three villages together contain a population of about 170 people.

 The area is populated by Idu Mishmi people.
 In early 20th century, a number of Tibetan people from across the border attempted to settle here, coming in search of the famed holy land of Pemako.
 They were unsuccessful, but Tibetan influence continues to live on in the valley.